Want to shoot some action shots but afraid you might miss the moment? Then it’s about time you learned about Burst Mode.

-If you’re location has poor lighting, you’ll most likely end up with blurry photos.
+If your location has poor lighting, you’ll most likely end up with blurry photos.
 And unfortunately, you can’t do anything about it.

 So why do you get blurry images when you’re in dark places, to begin with?
 It has to do with your camera’s aperture.